July 30, 2024

 With courses that explore a range of topics from Data Analysis Using Python to Deep Learning Essentials, our MOOCs provide a pathway into a variety of disciplines within engineering.
 No matter how much experience you have with technology, you will find a MOOC that can meet you where you are and help you take your skills and knowledge to the next level.

-We offer cutting-edge courses in four categories:
+We offer cutting-edge courses in three categories:

 General Courses